WMRGL/Variant-list-to-DECIPHER-transform/README.md

 ```

 ### Expected Output
-Output will be in the form of an Excel spread sheet with the followong columns (in order and with examples):
+Output will be in the form of an Excel spread sheet with the following columns (in order and with examples):

 1.	**Internal reference number or ID** (Lab ID)
 2.	**HGVS code** (NM_001159673.1:c.1224_1225insC)